 DBHDS currently have all the information needed to expedite and process these requests, and families should check their email for future information explaining the fund issuance.
 We expect to issue funds before the end of the 2021 calendar year.

-Additionally, IFSP staff will reach out to individuals who were impacted by the VITA email outage and those receiving eligibility error messages prior to the end of the “Save a Draft” period.
+Additionally, IFSP staff reached out to individuals who were impacted by the VITA email outage and those receiving eligibility error messages prior to the end of the “Save a Draft” period.
 IFSP has captured and logged information for people affected in this group who contacted IFSP directly, My Life, My Community, and their local CSB support coordinators and case managers.
-IFSP staff will work with those in this group to save a draft as they were adversely impacted by outages.
+IFSP staff is working with those in this group to save a draft as they were adversely impacted by outages.

 Out of an abundance of caution, the IFSP Portal will not reopen.
 Our priority is making sure that we fund individuals and families immediately and explore more stable long-term options to support the on-going needs of individuals and families.

 This information is also be available online at My Life, My Community at https://mylifemycommunityvirginia.org